 Are You Paying Attention to the Livestock in Your Manure Pit?
 Why Biologically Treating Manure Matters.

 Your pit is filled with billions of microbes.
 While they’re out of sight, they shouldn’t be out of mind.
-Understanding the proper care and feeding of desirable microorganisms can reduce odor issues, flies and other nuisance problems, while providing a more desirable end product to fertilize crops.
+Understanding the proper care and feeding of desirable microorganisms can reduce odor issues, flies, and other nuisance problems, while providing a more desirable end product to fertilize crops with.

 Before we delve into the why and how of biological manure treatment, let’s start with the big picture first.
-In a sense, agriculture is all about managing energy flow.
+In a sense, agriculture is all about managing the flow of energy.
 This energy flow begins when growing crops capture solar energy to grow and produce grain.
-When farm animals eat this feed, the energy in the grain builds body mass and helps produce meat, milk or eggs.
+When farm animals eat this feed, the energy in the grain builds body mass and helps produce meat, milk, or eggs.

-When these natural systems work properly and biological systems are in balance, manure is quite easy to manage.
+When these natural systems work properly and are in balance, manure is quite easy to manage.
 When things get out of balance, however, you can experience a variety of challenges.
-Some of the issues in today’s livestock industry can impact you operation financially.
-These issues can be managed with know-how and application processes in working with experienced consultants and trusting companies.
-The following issues are concerns and situations producers are facing today and there are solutions to mitigate:
+Some of the issues in today’s livestock industry can impact your operation financially.
+These issues can be managed by working with experienced consultants and trusted companies.
+The following issues are concerns and situations producers are facing today, and there are solutions to mitigate them:

 A rampant fly problem can:

-When the foam in the manure pit is disturbed through regular management activities such as manure agitation and/or pumping and power washing, large amounts of methane may be released into the air space above the slats.
+When the foam in the manure pit is disturbed through regular management activities such as manure agitation, pumping, and power washing, large amounts of methane may be released into the space above the slats.
 This methane can ignite easily and may lead to deadly barn explosions and flash fires.

 What’s going on?

-All these challenges go back to feed ingredients and environment.
+All these challenges point toward feed ingredients and the environment.
 While any manure pit or lagoon is filled with microorganisms, the native population of microbes often can’t produce sufficient enzymes to digest the volume of manure and break-down toxins fast enough.
 When there aren’t enough beneficial microbes to handle the amount of manure present, a host of undesirable consequences can result.

 Bring in the right biology